PLAN YOUR TRIP

 France Tourism Statistics - How many tourists visit France each year?

-France is the number one tourist destination in the world in terms of international arrivals.
+France is the number one tourist destination in the world in terms of arrivals.

 In 2018 there were 89.4 million tourist arrivals in France.

 77.7 billion euros were contributed by France to GDP.

 30% came from international visitors and 70% from domestic tourism spending.

 UK Tourism Statistics – how many tourists visit the UK each year?